go-to-k/cls3/README.md

 **Too many parallel deletions may cause S3 API errors.** If it fails, please run it again.

-This option is not available in the Table Buckets Mode (`-t`) and the Vector Buckets Mode (`-vv`) because the throttling threshold for S3 Tables and S3 Vectors is very low.
+This option is not available in the Table Buckets Mode (`-t`) because the throttling threshold for S3 Tables is very low.

 ### Number of objects that can be deleted